scaffeinate/socify/README.md

 ## Socify

-Socify is an open source social networking web application written in Ruby on Rails.
-To read the blog post: [How to build a social network using Rails](https://medium.com/@sudharshanmuralidharaniyer/eb31da569233).
+Socify is an open source social networking platform written in Ruby on Rails.
+Here is the blog post: [How to build a social network using Rails](https://medium.com/@sudharshanmuralidharaniyer/eb31da569233).

 Do you want to see it in action?
 Here is a working version deployed to heroku [http://socifyapp.herokuapp.com](http://socifyapp.herokuapp.com)